riceissa/issarice.com/wiki/individual-transparency.md

   people tend to become more secretive as they acquire resources (?), etc.
-- Being transparent requires effort: you probably have to change your workflow to put more things online, spend more time checking over things to make sure they aren't misleading or easily misinterpreted.
+- Being transparent requires effort: you probably have to change your workflow to put more things online, spend more time checking over things to make sure they aren't misleading or easily misinterpreted, and dealing with spurious criticisms.
 - The most lucrative opportunities tend to involve signing non-disclosure agreements, working behind closed doors, working as part of a larger team where individual contributions are difficult to discern, etc. (?)